dhrubo55/personal-blog/content/posts/day97-part3.md

 ### Resource Management
 - [ ] All thread pools have bounded queues
-- [ ] Proper shutdown handlers registered
+- [ ] Shutdown handlers registered
-- [ ] Timeouts set on all blocking operations
+- [ ] Timeouts on all blocking operations
 - [ ] Thread pool sizes calculated, not guessed

 ### Observability